 A dental crown is a covering, sometimes known as a “cap”, made out of ceramic and/or metal that surrounds an entire tooth.
 Crowns are typically utilized when a tooth is damaged by decay, fracture, wear, or when there is a cosmetic issue.
 Cosmetic flaws or minor damages may also be corrected with porcelain veneers, which are thin shells that cover the front portion of your tooth.

 A dental bridge is a lab fabricated dental prosthetic designed to replace a missing tooth by connecting two crowns together with a “filler” tooth called a pontic.
 The prosthetic literally “bridges the gap” left from a missing tooth.
 Tooth loss can occur for a variety of reasons such as decay, fracture, injury, and advanced gum disease, the leading cause of missing teeth.

 We can fix your tooth in a matter of hours!
 We have the modern technology with the ability to create your crown in a single visit.
-This technology, called E4D scanning and milling machine at our Aurora dental office.
+This technology, called E4D scanning and milling machine at our Aurora dental office for same day crowns.
 This device gives our dentists the ability to prep and deliver crowns during the same appointment – a service that many dental offices don't have.
 You will be able to leave your appointment with a permanent crown, with no need for temporaries or a second visit.
 That is the Highpoint difference.

 Getting a crown or bridge begins with a thorough exam and consultation.
 We offer free consultations to patients undergoing advanced dental services such as crowns, bridges, smile makeovers, and other cosmetic dentistry options.